Stuycs-K/finalproject-09-you-lihan-ye-qiuyu/README.md

 ### Instructions:

-You have two options when running our program:
+You have two options when running our hash program:
 1. Input your own string
 `make run ARGS="YOUR_STRING"`
 2. Use a preset string
 `make run ARGS="PRESET [1-3]"`

+You can also decode your hash using our hashcat:
+*Note: We recommend using the rockyou pwd list*
+`make run ARGS="YOUR_HASH PWD_LIST"`

 ### Resources/ References: